hamed-yazdi/Linux-CPU-Benchmarking/README.md

 </ol>

+# Ensure capability of the program with workloads
 To ensure that the program is adequate for testing the scheduling policies and is capable of running for a sufficient amount of time to draw conclusions, we may want to consider the following:
 <ol>
   <li> Choose a representative workload: The workload that we use to test the scheduling policies should be representative of the type of work that we expect the system to perform in practice.
 For example, if we test the scheduling policies for a database server, we should use workloads that are similar to the types of queries that the database will receive.  </li>